c7h2y/marmo3Dpose/docker.md

 install guide \
 https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html \
 note the section of "Configuring Docker" \
-this toolkit needs configure runtime
+this toolkit needs to configure the runtime